developer-imran/RPA-UiPath/README.md

 My RPA-UiPath experiments,

-This Repository contains Processes & Certificates, Processes I have created while I was working & practicing it & get certified during training period, and now I am RPA developer.
-I am in this environment since 1 year being the part of Automation using UiPath studio and Orchestrator, the reason is I am so much excited to work real-time , that I can convert huge bulk of business work into working bots to finish the process in minimum amount of time that human being can't do.
+This Repository contains Automation Processes & Certificates, Business enterprise task like HR OnBoarding process and FlipKart automation using Orchestrator etc, Several processes are using REFramework and few are simple sequential and flow decision chart Processes, I am in this environment since last 1 year being the part of Automation using UiPath studio and Orchestrator or Control Room, after all some how now I am a RPA developer, and now I am excited to work in real-time projects, so that I can complete huge bulk amount of business work by designed and developed Mimicking bots, to finish the job in minimum amount of time that human being can't do.

 check out repository contents.